 Akwe:kon hosts many programs and activities throughout the year.
 Many of our programs are student-initiated and led, while faculty and staff often help out with the planning process.
 Every year, Akwe:kon hosts hands-on workshops such as corn husk doll making, soapstone carving, beading, and sewing among many others.
 Our programming is always evolving based on current student interests.

 Our Faculty Fellows program offers Akwe:kon residents and students of the American Indian and Indigenous Studies Program (AIISP) the opportunity to share a free meal together with a rotating cast of American Indian and Indigenous Studies (AIIS) faculty.
-We use this opportunity to have informal discussions about academic and cultural interests, allow students to network with faculty and peers, and help students and faculty members get to know each other.
-Faculty Fellows dinners take place every Tuesday at 5:30 p.m. at Robert Purcell Community Center (RPCC).
-Faculty Fellow dinners have been suspended for 2020-21 due to the need for social distancing.
+This is an opportunity to have informal discussions about academic and cultural interests, allow students to network with faculty and peers, and help students and faculty get to know each other.
+Faculty Fellows dinners take place every Tuesday at 5:00PM at either Toni Morrison Dining Hall or the Akwe:kon great room.

 Ongwe Hall Council

 The hall council is composed of residents wanting to take an active role in the Akwe:kon community.
-Council members convene on a weekly basis and discuss programming ideas for the house, focusing on community development and inclusion.
+Council members convene regularly to discuss programming ideas for the house, focusing on community development and inclusion.